 This experience was invaluable in becoming an expert at advocating for my clients.
 I joined groups, boards, and committees to continue to further my lifelong learning.
-I met with and collaborated with estate planning, elder law and probate attorneys and financial and wealth planners.
+I met with and collaborated with estate planning, elder law and probate attorneys, and financial and wealth planners.

-Collaboration and Knowledge is Waiting for You
+Collaboration and Knowledge Are Waiting for You

 I share this information to provide practical background about how I got to be here.
 If you are open to making new connections and to new opportunities you will succeed.

 Some industries like financial planning and law may not like outsiders.
 Some are still closely guarded by old boy networks.
 This can be intimidating when you show up at a meeting as the only woman in a room of men.
 Do it anyway!